Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/visualization-tutorials/gauge-charts.md

    <img src="images/gauges-chart-types.png" alt="List of chart types" class="responsive-img" width="55%"/>

 5. This text gauge, for example, will display life expectancy per Country.
-Drag and drop one of the year fields into "Values", and then the "Country Name" field into "Data Filters".
+Drag and drop one of the year fields into **Values**, and then the *Country Name* field into **Data Filters**.
 Then, select the specific country you want by selecting the field.

    <img src="images/text-gauge-organizing-data.png" alt="Organizing the data while using text gauge visualizaiton" class="responsive-img" width="35%"/>